Gradient is All You Need? How Consensus-Based Optimization can be Interpreted as a Stochastic Relaxation of Gradient Descent: Consensus-based optimization is a stochastic relaxation of gradient descent

 Let us conclude this discussion by remarking that the scheme~\eqref{eq:CH_aux} itself is not self-consistent but requires the computation of the iterates of the CH scheme~\eqref{eq:CH}.
-For this reason we introduce the minimizing movement scheme (MMS)~\cite{de1993new} as the iterates $(x^{\mathrm{MMS}}_{k})_{k=0,\dots,K}$ given according to \begin{empheq}[box=\graybox]{align} \end{empheq} which is known to be the discrete-time implicit Euler of the gradient flow $\frac{d}{dt} x(t) = -\nabla\CE(x(t))$~\cite{santambrogio2017euclideanmetricandwassersteingradientflows}.
+For this reason we introduce the {\it minimizing movement scheme (MMS)~\cite{de1993new}} as the iterates $(x^{\mathrm{MMS}}_{k})_{k=0,\dots,K}$ given according to